caseproof/members/readme.txt

 ### Professional Support

 If you need professional plugin support from us, you can [visit our support page](https://memberpress.com/plugins/members/support/?utm_source=members_plugin&utm_medium=link&utm_campaign=readme&utm_content=support_page).

+### Plugin Development

+If you're a theme author, plugin author, or just a code hobbyist, you can follow the development of this plugin on it's [GitHub repository](https://github.com/caseproof/members).

 == Installation ==